For latest news and further information about this and other happenings, see our LATEST NEWS

 But the refusal to allow new trains still continued.
 No doubt this was convenient to the Government by keeping the amount of subsidy down.
 However it was the direct cause of today’s problems.

 In 2015 the Government saw the light, after a lot of pressure.
 Both of the new North of England rail franchises, Northern and TransPennine Express, are now based on growth and require the companies to make massive investment in trains and service improvements.
-TransPennine Express's Glasgow and Edinburgh services will also be serving Bolton again from the May 2019 timetable change, enabled by the completion of the electrification, which is about to go live (December 2019), after a delay of several years.
+TransPennine Express's Glasgow and Edinburgh services will also be serving Bolton again from the May 2019 timetable change.
+That has been made possible by electrification of the Manchester - Bolton- Euxton Junction line, now completed and energised after repeated and lengthy delays (mid-December 2018).

 We are a "not for profit" community body.
 We operate on a minimum cost basis.